 Domain Provincial Measures Horizon Measures School Strategies Student Growth & Achievement Public assurance occurs when the public has trust and confidence that students demonstrate citizenship, engage intellectually, and grow continuously as learners.
 The percentage of students who achieved the Acceptable Standard and the percentage of students who achieved the Standard of Excellence on Provincial Achievement Tests (based on cohort) Overall and specific course results for all students Overall and specific course results for self-identified First Nations, Métis and Inuit and English Second Language students Overall percentage of students who achieved the Acceptable Standard and the percentage of students who achieved the Standard of Excellence on Diploma Examinations.
-Overall and specific course results for all students Overall and specific course results for self-identified First Nations, Métis and Inuit and English Second Language students High school completion rate of students within three and five years of entering Grade 10.
+Overall and specific course results for all students Overall and specific course results for self-identified First Nations, Métis and Inuit and English Second Language students Overall and specific course results for all students Overall and specific course results for self-identified First Nations, Métis and Inuit and English Second Language students High school completion rate of students within three and five years of entering Grade 10.
 Overall, for all students and for self-identified First Nations, Métis and Inuit and English Second Language students Teacher, parent, and student agreement that students model the characteristics of active citizenship.
 Overall and results for teachers, parents, and students A measure of student engagement in their learning at school Percentage of students reading below grade level as per Fountas and Pinnell Universal Assessment Parent, and student agreement that children are able to read and write at the level that is expected of them at school.
 Overall and results for parents, and students Parent satisfaction that their children are able to do math at the level that is expected of them at school.
-LiteracyLiteracy benchmark assessments (Fountas and Pinnell) and follow up intervention for students reading below grade level.
+Literacy benchmark assessments (Fountas and Pinnell) and follow up intervention for students reading below grade level.
 Implement the Horizon Literacy Framework as a reference tool for instructional support of strong literacy practices.
-Schedule an additional daily junior high Language Arts period, and implement Daily 4 structure.
+Reconfigure the existing semestered format of classes for junior high ELA to a year long platform for grades 7 and 8 going into the 2024/25 school year to better adjust our language instruction to student work schedule realty.
 Budget Allocation Utilize existing teaching time through adjustments in the year calendar.
 Numeracy Balanced approach to math instruction in grades 7 to 12 with the support of rich tasks, math embedded in literature, and "given meaning" as students are required to pair math theory with CTS/CTF project based learning.
-Budget Allocation Budget line provided so that resources may be purchased so that "project based" learning may become part of the regular instruction o Overall and results for teachers, parents, and students
+Reconfigure the existing semestered format of classes for junior high ELA to a year long platform for grades 7 and 8 going into the 2024/25 school year to better adjust our mathematics instruction to student work schedule realty.